neilyoung/t265pose/README.md

 The API comes as a set of encrypted Python3 scripts.
 The entry point is defined in `pose_main.py`.

-Wheel odometry as suggested in the IntelRealSense SDK documentation is not supported in version 1.0.
+Wheel odometry as suggested in the Intel RealSense SDK documentation is not supported in version 0.1.
 More on T.265 [can be found here](https://dev.intelrealsense.com/docs/intel-realsensetm-visual-slam-and-the-t265-tracking-camera).

+## How to setup

+Will be explained, if the scripts are made available for download.
+Will happen soon.

+## Companion products

+There is an iOS app available, which allows you to issue the API commands below and to display the resulting WGS84 coordinates on a map in a convenient way.

 ## Version history

-- 1.0 February 2020, initial version
+- 0.1 February 2020: Initial version

+> Please note: Both, this API and the Intel RealSense SDK are heavily under development, so updates may be necessary from time to time.

 ## Start the API

 The API can be launched as like any other Python3 script from the command line.
 The T.265 needs to be plugged.

-Get help regarding command line options:
+Get help regarding command line options (recommended first):

 ```bash
 python3 -O -u pose_main.py --help
 ```

-Standard API Port is 6000, Log level WARNING.
-Launch with log level set to DEBUG:
+Start with standard API port 6000, log level DEBUG:

 ```bash
 python3 -O -u pose_main.py -ll DEBUG
 ```

-Start in background, log to file `log.txt` in the `./logs` subfolder:
+Start in background, log to file `log.txt` in the `./logs` sub folder:

 ```bash
 nohup python3 -O -u  pose_main.py -ll DEBUG -lf log.txt &